-Facebook search by phone number: A controversial function
+Look someone up by phone number on Facebook: A controversial function

 Once upon a time, if you looked for a friend on Facebook and struck out with just a name search, you could plug in their phone number and find their profile that way.
 Someone texted you from a number you didn’t recognize?
 You could type the number into Facebook to see if you hit pay dirt.
 This was also a helpful function if you were searching for someone with a common name.